rickb777/enumeration/README.md

  * `var AllDayEnums = enum.IntEnums{ ... }`
     - Provides all the `Day` values in a single slice, held using an interface for polymorphism.
 The slice type would instead be `enum.FloatEnums` if the base type is `float32` or `float64`.

+If you used the `-marshaltext` option or `text` struct tags, you will also get:

- * `encoding.TextMarshaler`, `encoding.TextUnmarshaler`, `json.Marshaler`, `json.Unmarshaler`
+ * `encoding.TextMarshaler`, `encoding.TextUnmarshaler`
-    - Provides methods to satisfy these interfaces so that your enumeration can be easily used by JSON, XML and other codecs in the standard Go library.
-Writes depend on `dayMarshalTextRep`.
+    - Provides methods to satisfy these interfaces so that your enumeration can be easily used by XML and other codecs in the standard Go library.

+If you used the `-marshaljson` option or `json` struct tags, you will also get:

+ * `json.Marshaler`, `json.Unmarshaler`
+    - Provides methods to satisfy these interfaces so that your enumeration can be easily used by JSON codecs in the standard Go library.

+If you used the `-store` option or `sql` struct tags, you will also get:

  * `sql.Scanner`, `driver.Valuer`
     - Provides methods to satisfy these two interfaces so that your enumeration can be easily used by SQL drivers in the standard Go library.
 Note that `driver.Valuer` is provided as a template for you to copy if you need it; otherwise the SQL driver will automatically make use of the numeric values of enumerations.

-Writes depend on `dayStoreRep`.
+Other items generated:

  * `var dayMarshalNumber`
     - This unexported `var` is a function that converts values to strings using `strconv.FormatInt` or `strconv.FormatFloat`.
 Within the same package, you can replace this function with your own.